 His two Protestant half sisters, Mary and Anne, had both become Queen, and when Anne died in 1714 he could have renounced his Catholicism and become king but he refused leaving the throne to the Hanoverian George I. In 1715 the Scottish Jacobites started an uprising and James set foot on Scottish soil spending 6 weeks cold and disconsolate in an alien land.
 The Battle of Sheriffmuir was indecisive and James decided to return to France disappointed by his lack of support.
 He became a political embarrassment, as the Scots were unimpressed and his patron Louis XIV had died, so James spent the rest of his life in exile.

 He became known as ‘The Old Pretender’ after he married Maria Sobieski in 1719 and had one son Charles Edward Stuart ‘The Young Pretender’.
-Maria left him after 5 years, and James had an illegitimate son Henry Benedict Stuart.
+Maria left him in 1724, and in 1725 James had an illegitimate son Henry Benedict Stuart.
+Jacobite supporters claimed that Henry Benedict was legitimate, but Hanoverians that he was illegitimate.
 Pope Clement offered James the use of a Palace in Rome where he went to live.
-He lived through his son’s more spectacular attempt to regain the throne in 1745 before he died rejected in Rome in 1766.
+He lived through his son Charles Edward's more spectacular attempt to regain the throne in 1745 before he died rejected in Rome in 1766.